The Nous Faculty: Training Your Inner Eye for Direct Knowing

 What Direct Knowing Actually Feels Like

 Before giving a practice, it is worth describing the phenomenology.
-Because vous already know this experience — you've had it.
+Because you already know this experience — you've had it.
 The goal is recognition, not acquisition.

 Direct knowing has a specific quality that distinguishes it immediately from good reasoning: